Skip to main content

 5. Run your first AI pentest

-- Defining your target URLs and scope
+2. Define your target URLs and verify connectivity

 Set up your first Mjolnir run